js-works/novo-ui/README.md

 widgets, where you access the props and the state object very often, that makes quite a difference):

-- `c` is the variable for the custom element instance
+- `p` is the variable for the props object
-- `s` is the variable for a state object
+- `s` is the variable for the state object
+- `self` is the variable for the custom element instance

 ### Clock - showing the current time, updating every second